israellevin/mcomix/wiki/content/Installation.md

     PS > winget install mcomix

 ### Chocolatey
 Users of the [Chocolatey package manager](https://chocolatey.org/install) can download the `mcomix` package, which takes care of installation and upgrading MComix.
-Since the package is currently in moderation, the version has to be added explicitly.

     :::powershell
-    PS > choco install -y mcomix --version=2.3.0
+    PS > choco install -y mcomix

 ### Scoop
 MComix is also available in the Extras bucket of the [Scoop package manager](https://scoop.sh/).
 Follow the following steps in a console: